Our Story

 Roots

-The Just Right radio program resulted from the ending of the program The Jim Chapman News Hour (broadcasting on 1290 CJBK in London) Ontario, which had, as a regular Wednesday feature, Left, Right and Center.
-LRC had Chapman as host and ostensibly in the ‘center,’ Jeff Schlemmer, a lawyer with Neighbourhood Legal Services representing the ‘left,’ and Bob Metz representing the ‘right.’
+The Just Right radio program emerged following the conclusion of The Jim Chapman News Hour, which aired on 1290 CJBK in London, Ontario.
+The latter featured a regular Wednesday segment called Left, Right, and Center (LRC), with Jim Chapman as the host, positioned ostensibly in the “center.”
+Jeff Schlemmer, a lawyer from Neighbourhood Legal Services, represented the “left,” while Bob Metz stood for the “right.”

-With Jim Chapman’s retirement from radio and the end of Left, Right and Center Bob was asked by CHRW, the FM radio station owned by the Students Union at The University of Western Ontario and located on UWO’s campus in London, Ontario, to fill the vacant time slot.
-With only one week to prepare, he crafted a one-hour talk radio program which has developed over the years to become the program it is today, broadcasting worldwide on shortwave, with several hundreds of archived episodes.
+Upon Jim Chapman’s retirement from radio and the subsequent end of Left, Right, and Center, CHRW—an FM radio station owned by the Students’ Union at The University of Western Ontario and situated on UWO’s campus in London, Ontario—invited Bob to fill the vacant time slot.
+With just one week to prepare, he developed a one-hour talk radio program that has since evolved into the globally broadcast show it is today, airing on shortwave and boasting several hundred archived episodes.

 Cancelled!

-Thankfully, due to the financial contribution of our Euro-Correspondent Paul Lambert, we were able to continue broadcasting on shortwave reaching a much greater audience.
+Fortunately, thanks to the financial support of our former Euro-Correspondent, Paul Lambert, we were able to continue broadcasting on shortwave, reaching a significantly larger global audience.

 Disclaimer